-30 or 40 people showed up to this rally held in Columbia, SC on December 5th.
+30 or 40 people showed up to this rally held in Columbia, SC on December 5, 2017.
 I expected a huge crowd blocking the street and causing a disruption to traffic.
-I hoped for a loud boom of voices chanting for Senator Tim Scott to support the Dream Act.
+Really hoping for a loud boom of voices chanting for Senator Tim Scott to support the Dream Act.

 That wasn’t the case.
 There wasn’t this big crowd or loud voices.
 It was me and dozens of others with their poster boards.
 Some marked “Here to stay” and others “Support the Clean Dream Act.”

 I was hesitant to join the group.
-I couldn’t hide behind someone.
-I couldn’t blend in and assimilate as much as I wanted.
+I noticed that I couldn’t hide behind someone and blend in as much as I wanted.

-Nervous, I approached the crowd filled advocates of all ages.
-I began to shake my board across my chest.
+Nervous, I approached the crowd filled with advocates of all ages.
+After a pause, I began to shake my board across my chest.
 Timidly.

 As I stood on the corner, in front of the bank of America building, I realized something.
-My shame stemmed from what I thought a protest/rally should look like instead of what it meant.
+Certainly, my shame stemmed from what I thought a protest/rally should look like instead of what it meant.

 I wanted to be part of that.
 To be suffocated with bodies, energy, and rants by people who supported what I believed in.

-That is not what I was experiencing.
-But then I realized that I was judging the size of the rally unfairly.
-I was viewing the rally based on quantitative measures.
-The numbers didn’t matter because if one person can make a difference, why can’t 30 or 40?
-And if thousands can march on Washington, why can’t 30 or 40 local residents march on the lawn of Senator Scott’s office?
+That’s not what I was experiencing.
+I realized that I was judging the size of the rally unfairly.
+I was viewing the rally based on quantitative measures instead of what really mattered.

 How selfish of me?
 I was thinking about my self and how uncomfortable I felt standing on a street corner for an hour and a half.
 That’s not a lifetime.
 It’s a moment of my day spent advocating for young people whose lives are going to change permanently.